ibm-bluemix-mobile-services/bms-clientsdk-cordova-plugin-core/README.md

 setStoreLogs(value:boolean) | Enable or disable storing logs. getMaxLogStoreSize(callback:function) | Returns the maximum file size (in bytes) for log storage.
 The first parameter of the callback is the returned store size value. setMaxLogStoreSize(size:int) | Sets the maximum file size (in bytes) for log storage.
 Both the Analytics and Logger log files are limited by maxLogStoreSize. isUncaughtExceptionDetected(callback:function) | Returns if the app crashed recently due to an uncaught exception.
-This property will be set back to false if the logs are sent to the server. send(callback:function) | Send the logs to the Analytics server.
+This property will be set back to false if the logs are sent to the server.
+The first parameter of the callback is the returned boolean value. send(callback:function) | Send the logs to the Analytics server.

 The following log level constants are available: